 Would you like help with: Adjusting to the university environment and academic expectations?
-Improve your study skills?
+Improving your study skills?
 Choosing a major?
-Increase your academic performance?
+Increasing your academic performance?
 There are many reasons why students come in for educational counseling.
 Educational counselors can problem-solve complex, sensitive issues that may be interfering with your ability to achieve academic success.

-Each semester Spartan Success workshops and numerous groups are offered to help students become more successful at SJSU.
-For a complete listing of these with times and dates, please see: www.sjsu.edu/counseling/
+Each semester Spartan Success and Life Skills workshops and groups are offered to help students become more successful at SJSU.
+For a complete listing of these with times and dates, please see: www.sjsu.edu/counseling/lifeskills